-Below are summaries of the main California property tax Propositions that may affect your property taxes.
+This page supplies summaries of the main California property tax Propositions, such as Proposition 90, that may affect your property taxes.
 If you have questions about property taxes in general, you can go to your county’s website for more property tax information – El Dorado County, Sacramento County, and Placer County.
-If you have questions about Mello Roos and property taxes, go HERE.
 If you need additional proposition information you can contact the local tax assessor or you can go to the California Board of Equalization for further information on the California property tax Propositions and how they may affect you as a homeowner, a home buyer, or a home seller.

 The granddaddy property tax proposition of them all is Proposition 13 which was the result of a bit of a California tax revolt and essentially established the base year value concept for property tax assessments.
 Those who owned their homes prior to 1978 initially reaped the greatest benefit as the 1975-1976 fiscal year served as the original base year in determining the assessment of real property.
 From there the annual increase over the base year value is limited to the inflation rate (using the California Consumer Price Index) or 2% whichever is less.
 Another benefit that came as a result of property tax Proposition 13 is that the property tax rate is fixed at 1% plus voter approved assessment bonds (currently it is approximately 1.25%).
 This property tax rate (approx. 1.25%) is the calculation used whenever a property or any portion thereof has a change in ownership or if it has been newly constructed and it is applied to the value at the time the property is transferred.
-With the recent reduction in California home values, the stability of the property tax rate has been a contributing factor in home affordability for many first time home buyers.
+When home values drop during dips in the market, the stability of the property tax rate has been a contributing factor in keeping home affordability for many first time home buyers.
 You can research the full explanation of Proposition 13 by looking up Section 2 of Article XIII A of the California Constitution.

 Proposition 3 is a little less known and it allows for a transfer of a property’s base year value to a replacement property when a property has been taken as a result of eminent domain proceedings, an acquisition by a public entity, or a government action resulting in a judgment of inverse condemnation.
 There are specific requirements that must be met and you can find a full explanation of this Proposition by looking up Section 2 (d) of Article XIII A of the California Constitution and section 68 of the Revenue and Taxation Code.